-For the pupils who attract the £1,900 rate, the virtual school head of the local authority that looks after the pupil will manage the funding.
+For the pupils who attract the £2,300 rate, the virtual school head of the local authority that looks after the pupil will manage the majority of this funding.
 This includes students:

 identified in the school census or the alternative provision census as having left local-authority care as a result of one of the following:

 - a child arrangements order (previously known as a residence order)

 - who has been in local-authority care for 1 day or more

 - recorded as both eligible for FSM in the last 6 years and as being looked after (or as having left local-authority care)